-- 6.3.1. holds ultimate responsibility for safeguarding and child protection in the school; - 6.3.2. acts as a source of support and expertise in carrying out safeguarding duties for the whole school community; - 6.3.3.
-Encourages a culture of listening to children and taking account of their wishes and feelings; - 6.3.4. is appropriately trained with updates every two years and will refresh their knowledge and skills at regular intervals but at least annually; - 6.3.5.
-Will refer a child if there are concerns about possible abuse, to MASH (The Surrey Multi-Agency Safeguarding Hub), and act as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF)4; - 6.3.6.
-Will keep detailed, accurate records, either written or using appropriate online software, of all concerns about a child even if there is no need to make an immediate referral; - 6.3.7.
-Will ensure that all such records are kept confidential, stored securely and are separate from pupil records, until the child's 25th birthday; - 6.3.8.
+- 6.3.8.
 Will ensure that an indication of the existence of the additional file in 6.3.7 above is marked on the pupil records; - 6.3.9.
 Will ensure that when a pupil leaves the school, their child protection file is passed to the new school (separately from the main pupil and ensuring secure transit) and that confirmation of receipt is obtained; - 6.3.10.
 Will ensure that a copy of the CP file is retained until such a time that the new school acknowledges receipt of the original file.
 The copy should then be shredded; - 6.3.11. will liaise with the Local Authority and work with other agencies and professionals in line with Working Together to Safeguard Children; - 6.3.12.
 Has a working knowledge of SSCB procedures; - 6.3.13.
 Will ensure that either they or another staff member attend case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide a report where required which has been shared with the parents; - 6.3.14.
-Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team; - 6.3.15.
-Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part I and annex A and ensure that the policies are used appropriately; - 6.3.16.
+Will ensure that any pupil currently with a child protection plan who is absent in the educational setting without explanation for two days is referred to their key worker's Social Care Team: - 6.3.15.
+Will ensure that all staff sign to say they have read, understood and agree to work within the School's child protection policy, staff behaviour policy (code of conduct) and Keeping Children Safe in Education Part I and Annex A and ensure that the policies are used appropriately; - 6.3.16.
 Will organise child protection and safeguarding induction and annual update training (including online safety) for all school staff, keep a record of attendance and address any absences; - 6.3.17.
 Will contribute to and provide, with the Headmasters and Chair of Governors, the "Audit of Statutory Duties and Associated Responsibilities" to be submitted annually to the Education Safeguarding Team at Surrey County Council; - 6.3.18.
-Has an understanding of locally agreed processes for providing Early Help and intervention and will support members of staff where Early Help is appropriate; - 6.3.19.
+In accordance with Working together to Safeguard Children, has an understanding of the difference between a child in need and a child at risk.
+Has an understanding of locally agreed processes for providing Early Help and intervention and will support members of staff where Early Help is appropriate.
+Understands that where a child is at risk a referral must be made to the MASH within 24 hours; - 6.3.19.
 Will ensure that the name of the designated members of staff for Child Protection, the Designated Safeguarding Lead and deputies, are clearly advertised in the school, with a statement explaining the school's role in referring and monitoring cases of suspected abuse.